mickem/nscp-docs/reference/check/CheckExternalScripts.rst

     **EXTERNAL SCRIPT WRAPPINGS SECTION**

-    | A list of templates for wrapped scripts
+    | A list of templates for wrapped scripts.
+    | %SCRIPT% will be replaced by the actual script an %ARGS% will be replaced by any given arguments.

     .. csv-table::